Click here for an updated list of SVF Emergency Grants.

 Friends,

 SVF will continue to be at the forefront of supporting shared society and equality work in Israel.
-Today, however, we must also pivot to the immediate needs on the ground and do what we can to prevent this war from igniting inter-communal violence in Israel, and to support Arab and Bedouin communities that are outside of the mainstream crisis safety net.
+Today, however, we must do what we can to support Arab and Bedouin communities that are outside of the mainstream crisis safety net.

 Please pledge or give now to this important campaign in addition to your regular annual SVF contribution.